One of Ohio's Top-Rated Bankruptcy Attorneys,

 Automatic Stay

-You’ll not want to file bankruptcy until after 70 days from your last cash advance it it totals more than $1,000.
+You will not want to file bankruptcy until 70 days have passed after your last cash advance of more than $1,000.
 This amount changes every few years.
 The $1,000 is current through 3/31/22.
 More rules apply, however.

 Looking for More Articles on Bankruptcy?